Things to do in Krakow

 The Romanesque church of St. Adalbert is one of the oldest in Krakow which was built in the 11th century.
 As you enter the church you can see the walls were raised over the years resulting in several steps down to the original floor.
 The original Romanesque elements of the church are the most ancient built heritage in the Main Market Square.
 An exhibition devoted to the history of the Main Market Square and the church of Saint Adalbert can be visited in the subterranean part of the church

 St. Mary’s Basilica

-In the heart of the square you can’t miss St. Mary’s Basilica, you will also hear its hejnal or bugle call from the taller of the two towers.
-The Basilica was built on the foundations of an earlier church leveled by the Mongols and has been reworked over the centuries into the gothic beauty you can now see.
+In the heart of the square, you can’t miss St. Mary’s Basilica, you will also hear its hejnal or bugle call from the taller of the two towers.
+The Basilica was built on the foundations of an earlier church levelled by the Mongols and has been reworked over the centuries into the gothic beauty you can now see.

 The ultimate showpiece of the Basilica is the Gothic altarpiece which is the largest in the world and its figures stand up to 2.7 metres tall.

-Cloth Hall has stood in the centre of the market square since 1257 but the building you see in the square today dates back to the 1500’s and today is a great showcase for many Polish crafts and artisanal work.
-The booths of amber jewelry will have you drooling.
+Cloth Hall has stood in the centre of the market square since 1257 but the building you see in the square today dates back to the 1500s and today is a great showcase for many Polish crafts and artisanal work.
+The booths of amber jewellery will have you drooling.